Palindromic numbers have digits that read the same forwards as backwards e.g. 121 or 2334332

 Investigate what happens for all 2 digit numbers.

-If you repeat the proces does every number eventually become palandromic?
+If you repeat the process does every number eventually become palindromic?
 If so how many steps does it take?

 [See also Christmas Eve]